-- 1. Click View | Bookmarks on the menu bar. - 2.
+- 1. In the menu bar, click View > Bookmarks. - 2.
 Click Group by modules/components in the Bookmarks window. - 3.
-Click the module whose bookmarks you would like to delete. - 4.
-Click Remove bookmarks from module/component. - 5.
-Confirm the prompt by selecting Yes in the dialog.
+Click the module whose bookmarks you would like to delete.

+- 4. Click Remove bookmarks from module/component. - 5.
+Confirm the prompt with Yes in the dialog.